Article

 • CHRU Brest, March 2023

 The cyber attack affected the entire CHSF information system, with the exception of telephony and building operations.
 The acute phase of the crisis lasted two months.
 In order to maintain patient care, the hospital chose to restore its information system by securing it.
-This restoration of the IT system - with the support of mapping - was carried out progressively, in less than 60 days.
+This restoration of the IS - with the support of mapping - was carried out progressively and in less than 60 days.
 On January1, 2023, the hospital entered a phase of rebuilding its information system.

 What safety measures are appropriate for each business sector?